josephrilling/dynbps/README.md

 This linear combination of the densities is intuitive and useful, but it is ultimately underparametrized.
-When the agents are correlated and/or misspecified, the linear combination of the densities fail struggle.
+When the agents are correlated and/or misspecified, the linear combination of the densities struggles.
 In many cases, linear combination methods converge to one singular model (the one that has performed best so far), throwing away the potential information in the correlation structure of the agent predictions.
-Furthermore, in the likely situation where the forecasting problem is
-$M-open$, (none of the models are correct) the underparamterization of the ensemble is exaccerbated.
+Furthermore, in the likely situation where the forecasting problem is “$M-open$”, (none of the models are correct) the underparamterization of the ensemble is exacerbated.

 In this section, I present a simple motivating example that I hope will educate the reader on latent synthesis, and bolster their understanding of BPS.
+This example is in the “$M-open$” setting, where all agents are incorrected.
+The agents are not correlated, and are constant through time.
+These simplifications are intentional, and are designed to highlight the advantages of latent synthesis.
+I want to acknowledge that there are many examples where BMA and other linear density combinations have been used to great success.
+However, this example highlights a weakness in linear combination, one that we should not ignore in more complicated applications.

 Consider the following data generating process $$Y = 0.5*X_1 + 0.5*X_2$$
 where $X_1$ and $X_2$ are unobserved variables that are correlated via a